One-dimensional Chern-Simons theory and the $\hat{A}$ genus: Topological quantum mechanics

 \begin{remark} If we worked with a complex manifold instead of a smooth manifold, in the style of Costello's work on the Witten genus, we would recover the Todd genus instead and could avoid working with cyclic homology. \end{remark}

-We will show that this theorem is a formal consequence of Theorem \ref{inftytermBg}.
+We will show that this theorem follows from Theorem \ref{inftytermBg}.
 First, we show how to encode the smooth manifold $X$ as $B\fg_X$, where $\fg_X$ is an $\L8$ algebra, and hence $T^*[0]X$ as $T^*B\fg_X$.
 This result lets us apply our results from Part I. Then we explain how this QFT relates to the usual sigma model, known as the ``free particle in $X$."
 The only work that remains to prove the theorem is to show that $\hat{A}_u(X)$ actually arises by using $B\fg_X$.
 At the end, we explain how the theorem above relates to Theorem \ref{ManifoldThm} stated in the introduction.